 Where do Turtles fit in the Animal Food Chain?

-Turtles are essential to the animal food chain because they promote the existence of a healthy ecosystem, especially when looking at the condition of water bodies and the surrounding land.
+Turtles are essential to the animal food chain because they promote a healthy ecosystem, especially when looking at the condition of water bodies and the surrounding land.

-- Turtles are prey to organisms that feed on them, thus promoting their survival.
-This is especially true when considering the predators that feed on the different lifecycle (egg, juveniles, and adults) stages of turtles.
+- Turtles prey on organisms that feed on them, thus promoting their survival.
+This is especially true when considering the predators that feed on turtles’ different lifecycle (egg, juvenile, and adult) stages.

 - Turtles also prey on other smaller organisms, thus keeping their population under check.
 These magnificent creatures are also scavengers, feeding on dead organisms.